Updated: Feb 23

 4. Get your tech in order

 Tech might not have been a priority before, it has become necessary, but with this new normal of remote working, it has become necessary.
 As a salesperson, you should find the best phone plan.
 Most service providers have given cheaper bundle options.
 Also, work to get internet connections.
 Find the best communication tools for holding meetings and tracking sales.
 Research on the right software that can help you keep track of things and also communicate.
-You can visit our webinar on how technology can help improve sales in your business.

 5. Prioritize communications